Main Library History

 An Expanded Main Library Building

 In 1983, the Main Library building became “tight at the seams.”
 Lorain Public Library applied for, and was granted, a $456,000 Library Services and Construction Act (LSCA) grant from The State Library of Ohio.
 The Lorain Public Library System Board of Trustees authorized the erection of a two-story addition to the Main Library and the remodeling and carpeting of most sections of the existing building.
 The addition was completed in 1985.
 The addition added approximately 17,000 square feet to the building to bring the size of the building to approximately 61,000 square feet.
 The patron parking lot area was also expanded at that time and again in 1998.

 In 1997, a computer resources room was created that centralized word processing and Internet access computers for patron use.

 Now, in the second decade of the 2000s, the Main Library building is again bursting at the seams and is busier than ever.

 The Lorain community has been very supportive of library services.
 The citizens have passed operating levies to supplement library support received through the state’s general tax revenue.
-Most recently, an operating levy was passed in May 2011.
-The local levy helps the library provide the staff, materials, and technology that support the Main Library and South Lorain Branches, both in Lorain, and the Bookmobile.
+Most recently, an operating levy was passed in May 2016.
+The local levy helps the library provide the staff, materials, and technology that support the Main Library and South Lorain branches.